walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 Newer versions of groovy-all use `<packaging>pom</packaging>` and define dependencies.
-To use a project that applies this approach, called Bill of Material BOM, as a dependency you need to specify the packaging in the between artifactId and version.
+To use a project that applies this approach, called Bill of Material (BOM), as a dependency you need to specify the packaging in between the artifactId and version.
 For example, version 2.5.2 has to be specified as `org.codehaus.groovy:groovy-all:pom:2.5.2`:

 ```yaml